• Skip to main content

 Then, in 1986, the company’s greatest achievement to date was introduced: The very first truck-mounted forklift.

 Fun fact: Cecil Moffet’s son Robert is one of the founders of Combilift.
-Obviously, forklifts are in that family’s blood!
+Forklifts are in that family’s blood!

 Jungheinrich